dragonfxr/AutonomousCableRouting/README.md

 ## Project Description
 The demand for affordable housing is increasing rapidly.
 Driven by high labour costs, home prices are climbing ever higher.
 Therefore, some new methods are introduced to reduce construction costs.
-A solution is automatic pre-fabrication of homes, improving construction efficiency in terms of time and labour cost.
-This project focuses on automating handling and routing of electrical calbes in pre-fabricated walls, employing a sophisticated robotic end-effector, a path planning scheme to appropriately control the robot arm, and specially design connector solutions for connecting individual cable cores in 3-way junctions.
+A solution is the automatic pre-fabrication of homes, improving construction efficiency in terms of time and labour cost.
+This project focuses on automating the handling and routing of electrical cables in pre-fabricated walls, employing a sophisticated robotic end-effector, a path planning scheme to appropriately control the robot arm, and specially designed connector solutions for connecting individual cable cores in 3-way junctions.

 The proposed robotic end-effector is equipped with a cable feeding mechanism and it can press-fit the electrical cables into narrow channels created in concrete pre-fabricated walls.
 The end-effector shows reliable and repeatable operation.
-The research also presents two types of connector designs that can facilitate connection of the cable cores in the junctions of pre-fabricated walls.
+The research also presents two types of connector designs that can facilitate the connection of the cable cores in the junctions of pre-fabricated walls.
 The installation of connectors is based on a machine vision framework implemented in MATLAB.
 The machine vision framework can identify the colours of cables and locate the cables.

 Robot programming and path planning relied on kinaesthetic teaching.
-The results showed the speed of routing using robotic arms is far exceed manual routing.
+The results showed the speed of routing using robotic arms far exceeds manual routing.

 ## Acknowledgement
 I would like to thank the following: